A Derivation of Intelligence from Guided Relation-Creation

 Entry is not enough.

-A relevant difference may enter the system but be placed outside the field the model treats as relevant.
+A relevant difference may enter the system but be placed outside the field the guidance-state treats as relevant.

 The system may receive something, but treat it as background, noise, exception, externality, or outside the action’s concern.